Dr. Palmer’s research & articles on ketogenic therapies

 There is a tremendous amount of information, and mis-information, about the ketogenic diet available on the Internet, in self-help books, and by self-proclaimed experts.
 When otherwise healthy people simply want to lose a few pounds, relying on this information is probably fine.
 The worst that usually happens is they don’t lose weight.
 However, when using the ketogenic diet to treat serious medical conditions, reliable and accurate medical information is essential.
-As a physician, I am looking to provide at least some of this information here on ChrisPalmerMD.com.
-My goal is to provide the most accurate and up-to-date information from trustworthy sources based on research and evidence.
-I welcome your ideas and recommendations for additional resources to share here.
+As a physician, Dr. Chris Palmer is looking to provide at least some of this information here on ChrisPalmerMD.com.
+Our goal is to provide the most accurate and up-to-date information from trustworthy sources based on research and evidence.
+We welcome your ideas and recommendations for additional resources to share here.

 Articles by Chris Palmer, MD

-Are Americans Addicted to Screens—or Just Burned Out?: New research shows Americans sitting even more of the day in front of screens.
-Psychology Today.
+- Are Americans Addicted to Screens—or Just Burned Out?
+New research shows Americans sitting even more of the day in front of screens.

-Six Steps to Stop an Addiction to Sugar and Junk Food: A new summit on sugar addiction launches this week.
+- Six Steps to Stop an Addiction to Sugar and Junk Food.
+A new summit on sugar addiction launches this week.

-Low-Carbohydrate Diet Superior to Antipsychotic Medications – Two remarkable personal stories as told by their Harvard psychiatrist.
+- Low-Carbohydrate Diet Superior to Antipsychotic Medications: Two remarkable personal stories as told by their Harvard psychiatrist.
 Published in Dr. Ede’s Psychology Today column.